cmda-bt/pt-course-20-21/week-1.md

 Document all this research things in your wiki.
 Teachers will give feedback on your concept in the next lesson.
 Remember we are not a UCD or NPD course but thinking about your concept for a bit will help you get clear on what you are going to build.
 So don't make full design documents, writing them down in your wiki is enough.

 > 💡There is a [wiki template][wiki-template] you can use as a starting point.
 Click on the wiki tab on this repository (pt-course-20-21).
 You can [clone the wiki ][wiki-clone]to your local machine to use it in your own repository.
+Cloning the wiki also allows you to easily _add images_ to your wiki.
+You can create a local images folder and use paths in markdown to reference them.

 ## Hand In